Seven Sentences for Sunday: The 48th Birthday Wish Edition

 Another trip to the hospital in May of 2012, thankfully work was understanding and Will took the kids.
 I was so doped up I don’t remember much of 2012-2013 other than trying to stay sane enough to keep my job and keep my kids.
 I couldn’t put in many hours at work, so I was still just above the poverty line, but I had a boyfriend at the time who helped keep me afloat.
 After that relationship ended, I threw myself into work to try and make a decent living as a copyeditor.
 In 2013 I no longer qualified for government assistance, so my diligence was paying off.

 So on this 10 year anniversary of my come apart, I think it’s important to recognize all the people that helped put me back together.
-My parents, my siblings, my boyfriends along the way, Will—I couldn’t have picked a better father for my kids, I wouldn’t change that for anything.
-Douglas, my rock, my bff.
-Adam, my partner, my true north, the one I want to have coffee with forever.
+My parents, my siblings, my boyfriends along the way, W—I couldn’t have picked a better father for my kids, I wouldn’t change that for anything.
+D, my rock, my bff.
+The Mayor, my partner, my true north, the one I want to have coffee with forever.
 It’s been a long road to get here, and I know I still have a ways to go, but I feel confident in who I am as a mother, lover, friend, child of the stars.

 I love you all, some more than others.